megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 ```

-After re-running the validator you may find new errors.
+After re-running cubids-group and cubids-validate, you may find new errors.
 In this case, write more scripts
 that fix the errors and describe them in the *Data Narrative*

 ```markdown